JioNamay/3D-AdventureGame/README.md

 > Mouse Left Click -> Interacts with objects
 > Mouse Left Click and Drag -> Pans the room
 > Scroll -> Zooms room
-> Arrow key buttons provided in the app frame -> Moves the player around
+> Arrow key buttons provided in the app frame and keyboard arrows -> Moves the player around

-Saving and loading the file does not work and neither does using the keyboard.
+Saving and loading the file does not work.